Strategy sells BTC for the first time in four years.

 UTXO Management becomes the first institutional participant in Bitcoin staking on Stacks

-Why it matters: UTXO Management — the Bitcoin-native asset management arm of Nakamoto Inc. (NASDAQ: NAKA) — is the first institutional participant in Stacks' new Bitcoin Staking protocol, deploying a portion of its BTC to earn roughly 3% BTC-denominated yield via timelocked transactions while retaining full base-layer custody, with no slashing or bridges.
+Why it matters: UTXO Management, the Bitcoin-native asset management arm of Nakamoto Inc. (NASDAQ: NAKA), is the first institutional participant in Stacks’ new Bitcoin Staking protocol, deploying a portion of its BTC to earn roughly 3% BTC-denominated yield via timelocked transactions while retaining full base-layer custody, with no slashing or bridges.
 Reception has been strongly positive, with early capacity filling rapidly to 3,000 BTC as analysts call it a breakthrough for putting idle corporate BTC to work natively.

 CFTC approves the first U.S.-regulated Bitcoin perpetual futures contract, on Kalshi

-Why it matters: On May 29 the CFTC approved KalshiEX's BTCPERP — the first true Bitcoin perpetual futures contract listed on a CFTC-regulated U.S. exchange.
+Why it matters: On May 29 the CFTC approved KalshiEX’s BTCPERP, the first true Bitcoin perpetual futures contract listed on a CFTC-regulated U.S. exchange.
 The cash-settled perp references spot BTC and marks a major step in bringing regulated perpetual trading onshore.
 Trading communities called it a landmark moment that could finally give U.S. traders a compliant alternative to offshore perps platforms.

 Our view on macro and the bitcoin market.

-Consolidating near $73K: risk-off ETF outflows meet relentless corporate bids.
+Consolidating near $67K: deepening ETF outflows meet relentless corporate bids.

 Bitcoin and the Quantum Threat: A Non-Technical Guide